 As an alternative to riding as a professional jockey, individuals may apply for an Amateur Riders Permit.
-It can be a great way to kick start your race riding career and was route chosen by Ryan Moore, Tom O’Brien and Richard Johnston to name a few.
+It can be a great way to kick start your race riding career and was the route chosen by Ryan Moore, Tom O’Brien and Richard Johnston to name a few.’

-Before an application may be considered for a new Category A permit, the applicant must first attend a one-day training seminar and one day assessment at either The British Racing School or Northern Racing College.
-The two day licence course is a mandatory requirement for anyone wishing to take out their Category A Amateur Riders Permit.
+Before an application may be considered for a new Category A permit, the applicant must first attend a two-day training seminar and assessment course at either The British Racing School or National Horseracing College.
+The two-day licence course is a mandatory requirement for anyone wishing to take out their Category A Amateur Riders Permit.